 - If your carving board does not have a trough, place your cutting board inside a rimmed baking sheet to catch any juices.

-- If your roast has a layer of heavy connective tissue, trip this with a sharp knife.
+- If your roast has a layer of heavy connective tissue, trim this with a sharp knife.
 (Many butchers trim this before selling.)
 Just make sure you don’t remove too much fat because the fat is where the flavor comes from.

 - Make sure you pat the meat dry with paper towels before seasoning.

-- Your roast will be the most flavorful if you season it a day ahead.
-Feel free to play with the seasonings in this tri-tip recipe.
+- Feel free to play with the seasonings in this tri-tip recipe.
 Paprika, Italian seasoning, lemon pepper, onion powder, thyme, dried mustard, and chili powder are all great options.

 Serving Suggestions